-In the southern portion, the watershed encompasses Silver Lake, Sprague Pond, and the saltwater ponds of Lake Canonchet/Little Neck Pond.
+In the southern portion, the watershed encompasses Silver Lake, Sprague Pond, and Lake Canonchet/Little Neck Pond.
 Silver Lake has no surface water inlet or outlet, though it is hydrologically connected with the Narrow River watershed via groundwater.
 It is sometimes included in the Saugatucket watershed.

 The Lower and Upper Ponds are kettle hole ponds in the body of the river, at 60 and 40 feet deep, and approximately 1,500 feet and 1,800 feet at their widest, respectively.
 They are both stratified in temperature and salinity with permanently anoxic bottom layers, and separated from each other and the downstream river by shallow sills less than one meter deep.
 Occasionally they overturn, bringing nutrients and hydrogen sulfide gas to the surface.
-The last time this was documented was in 2007, and partial overturns have occurred in 2010 and 2012 (any others since then?).
+The last time this was documented was in 2007, and partial overturns have occurred in 2010, 2012, and two partial overturns in 2020.